Telemedicine and Long-Term Care: Reimbursement, Licensure, Informed Consent, Corporate Practice of Medicine

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will guide healthcare counsel on navigating the complicated issues of telemedicine in the long-term care setting.
+This CLE course will guide healthcare counsel on navigating the complicated issues of telemedicine in the long-term care setting.
 The panel will address licensure, reimbursement, and other regulatory challenges as well as discuss expanded coverage for these services through Medicare Advantage.

 - Telemedicine in the long-term care setting